Nifer03/active-directory-detection-response-lab/README.md

 6. Applying problem-solving under pressure while maintaining composure.

-7. Recognizing when to step back, reset, and return with fresh perspective.
+7. Recognizing when to step back, reset, and return with a fresh perspective.